 Maybe it's time to stop struggling with website content on your own.

 As a writer for hire, I offer a collaborative content creation process.
-Unlike many “create your therapist website” package agencies, my ghostwriting and editing processes are highly customized to your needs, not mine.
+Unlike many “create your therapist website” package agencies, my ghostwriting and editing processes are highly customized to your needs.

 My approach to freelance writing is high-touch and relationship-based, and you'll always know exactly what to expect.

 I'm Tracy Hart, a freelance writer and editor based in Greensboro, North Carolina.
-For the past 10 years, I have provided ghostwriting, editing, and proofreading services for business professionals and therapists in private practice in the United States, Canada, and the UK.
+For more than 10 years I’ve been providing ghostwriting, editing, and proofreading services for business professionals and therapists in private practice in the United States, Canada, and the UK.
 Because I'm a counselor myself, I specialize in working with therapists and counselors to craft website content that conveys their unique therapeutic voice.

 Am I the best fit for your writing needs?